stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Clients

-Use the [axios](https://github.com/axios/axios) library for your Web client software, such as downloading files or working with APIs.
+To connect with APIs, transfer files, and other Web tasks, use either [request](https://github.com/request/request), or the more minimal [axios](https://github.com/axios/axios) library.
 The HTTP software that is included with Node.js uses callbacks, rather than the newer promises style of API.

 [Cheerio](https://cheerio.js.org/) provides an implementation of the jQuery API for reading and processing HTML documents with Node.js.